cseanburns/systems-librarianship/src/6c-install-koha.md

 You can inspect the key and make sure it was signed by the relevant people:

 ```
-gpg --show-keys /etc/apt/trusted.gpg.d/koha.gpg
+gpg --show-keys --fingerprint /etc/apt/trusted.gpg.d/koha.gpg
 ```

-The output should include an email from the `koha-community.org`.
+Compare the fingerprint in the output to the fingerprint published in the Koha Debian packaging documentation before continuing.

 ## Install Koha